 When issuing public or media statements or publishing articles or books, staff must distinguish between activities carried out in their personal capacities and those carried out on behalf of the Fund.
-Staff must seek the prior approval of the president or vice president for programs and the director of communications for any significant speaking engagements and publications carried out on behalf of the Fund.
-Staff are requested to send copies of speeches or papers to the director of communications soon after delivery.
+Staff must seek the prior approval of the president, vice president for programs, or the vice president for finance and operations and the communications manager for any significant speaking engagements and publications carried out on behalf of the Fund for public audiences beyond meetings with grantees.
+Staff are requested to send copies of speeches or papers to the communications manager soon after delivery.